sferguson12/dungeon-alchemist-post-processor/README.md

 The specifics for how objects are detected are documented in the various Filter classes.
 Note that the results can be imprecise due to the limitations of the source data.
-Assumptions are made that windows and doors cannot be more than two grid unit wide.
+Assumptions are made that windows and doors cannot be more than two grid units wide.
 However, the cleanup should be considerably less effort than updating everything by hand every time the Dungeon Alchemist JSON is imported.